-In my search for lasting happiness I discovered that it masked a deeper longing, call it spiritual in nature, but it was a desire for a state of being that could not be shaken, that was permanent and made me feel complete.
+In my search for how to be happy, I discovered that my desire to find happiness masked a deeper longing, call it spiritual in nature if you like, but it was a desire for a state of being that could not be shaken, that was permanent and made me feel complete.

 Fortunately, Emotional Freedom Techniques came to me and soon became my favorite tool for diving into the murky waters of my subconscious mind.
 I made important self discoveries.

 For one, I found that my feelings do not have an external origin.
-In fact, I found that all unhappiness seen in a situation, oneself or another person (registered emotionally as sadness, anger, fear, dissatisfaction, etc.) are just reflecting an internal disturbance, or reaction, arising from negative thoughts, beliefs, and or judgments and is fundamentally a choice based on an incorrect belief of who/what we are.
+In fact, I found that all unhappiness seen in a situation, oneself or another person (registered emotionally as sadness, anger, fear, dissatisfaction, etc.) are just reflecting an internal disturbance, or reaction, arising from negative thoughts, beliefs, and or judgments and which is fundamentally a choice based on an incorrect belief of who/what I am.